clasiru/Spoofed_E-Mail_Sender/README.md

 Before using this tool, you must host the two files ([index.php](../master/mailhandler/index.php) and [send.php](../master/mailhandler/send.php)) in the [mailhandler](../master/mailhandler/) folder.
 This hosting service must have PHP mail() function enabled.
 Otherwise, this tool won't work.

-After that, find the line number 34 and replace https://www.yourwebsite.com/send.php with your hosted send.php location.
-Now your tool is ready to use.
-Follow the usage instructions below.
+After that, this tool will be asked for the mail handler URL (Only for the first time).
+So, you have to copy the URL of the hosted send.php file and paste it on the input.

 ### Usage:
 ```